Wells Fargo & Company Increases BJ’s Restaurants (NASDAQ:BJRI) Price Target to $80.00

-BJ’s Restaurants (NASDAQ:BJRI) had its target price hoisted by stock analysts at Wells Fargo & Company from $63.00 to $80.00 in a note issued to investors on Thursday, The Fly reports.
-The firm currently has an “overweight” rating on the restaurant operator’s stock.
-Wells Fargo & Company‘s target price points to a potential upside of 36.31% from the company’s current price.
+BJ’s Restaurants (NASDAQ:BJRI) had its target price increased by Wells Fargo & Company from $63.00 to $80.00 in a report published on Wednesday morning, Benzinga reports.
+They currently have an overweight rating on the restaurant operator’s stock.

-BJRI has been the topic of a number of other reports.
-Zacks Investment Research lowered BJ’s Restaurants from a “hold” rating to a “sell” rating and set a $44.00 target price on the stock. in a report on Thursday, January 7th.
-Loop Capital increased their target price on shares of BJ’s Restaurants from $36.00 to $58.00 and gave the company a “hold” rating in a research note on Tuesday, February 16th.
-Stephens upped their price target on BJ’s Restaurants from $46.00 to $60.00 and gave the company an “overweight” rating in a report on Friday, February 12th.
-Wedbush raised their price objective on BJ’s Restaurants from $55.00 to $61.00 and gave the stock an “outperform” rating in a research note on Tuesday, February 9th.
-Finally, Oppenheimer boosted their target price on BJ’s Restaurants from $65.00 to $70.00 and gave the stock an “outperform” rating in a research report on Friday, March 5th.
-Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and six have assigned a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus price target of $51.75.
+A number of other equities research analysts also recently commented on the company.
+Stephens lifted their target price on BJ’s Restaurants from $68.00 to $70.00 and gave the company an overweight rating in a research report on Tuesday.
+Zacks Investment Research downgraded BJ’s Restaurants from a hold rating to a sell rating and set a $44.00 target price on the stock. in a research report on Thursday, January 7th.
+Oppenheimer lifted their target price on BJ’s Restaurants from $65.00 to $70.00 and gave the company an outperform rating in a research report on Friday, March 5th.
+Loop Capital boosted their price objective on BJ’s Restaurants from $36.00 to $58.00 and gave the company a hold rating in a report on Tuesday, February 16th.
+Finally, Wedbush boosted their price objective on BJ’s Restaurants from $60.00 to $68.00 and gave the company an outperform rating in a report on Friday, April 16th.
+Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the stock.
+The company currently has an average rating of Hold and an average target price of $53.08.

 BJ's Restaurants, Inc owns and operates casual dining restaurants in the United States.
 Its restaurants offer pizzas, craft and other beers, appetizers, entrÃ©es, pastas, sandwiches, specialty salads, and desserts.
 As of December 29, 2020, the company operated 210 casual dining restaurants in 29 states.